Career Pathways

 Hospital Medicine

-The goal of the hospital medicine pathway is to develop internists who are experts in the care of acutely ill hospitalized patients.
-Led by our Divisions of Hospital Medicine and UM and the VA, residents have the opportunity to work alongside faculty leaders in perioperative medicine, Procedural competency, Quality Improvement and Patient safety.
-Residents are required to participate in scholarly activity with faculty mentors from the Division of Hospital Medicine.
+The goal of the Hospital Medicine Pathway is to develop internists who are experts in the care of hospitalized patients and leaders of change within the healthcare system.
+Led by our Divisions of Hospital Medicine at UHT and the VA, residents have the opportunity to work alongside faculty leaders in peri-operative medicine, procedural competency, quality improvement and patient safety.

 For further information about this track, please contact Dr. Efren Manjarrez: emanjarrez@med.miami.edu